One with nature and culture. A Bornean escape in Malaysia’s rich diverse state – Sabah.

 I recalled flying an altitude of 14,000 feet heading to the easternmost region of Malaysia and seeing Mt.
 Kinabalu’s rugged terrain and elevation from my window.
 I could almost touched the pinnacle of South East Asia’s tallest mountain.

 Just before the plane touched down, I felt like I had been sucked into a wormhole and had been transported to a different era – to the historical period of WWII or shortly thereafter.
-My rusty and limited knowledge of the subject had come in handy and it was almost the last thing that I needed, to help me get through in my quest.
-Inside my head, quickly scanning the pages of my left hemisphere, I dug out some information about the place.
 Originally founded as Jesselton, the city is a living witness to the Japanese invasion against the British-Australian forces.
-After the war, the whole city was rebuilt and was renamed Kota Kinabalu in the year 1963.
+After the war, it was rebuilt and renamed Kota Kinabalu in the year 1963.